dbactual/thomaspaine-www/content/works/prospects-on-the-rubicon.md

    prospect of a long and uninterrupted peace.

-   When there are two ways of accomplishing the same object it almost always happens that the one is better than the other; and whether the minister has not chosen the worst, a few observations will elucidate.
+   When there are two ways of accomplishing the same object it almost always happens that the one is better than the other, and whether the Minister has not chosen the worst.
+A few observations will elucidate.

    It signifies not what airy schemes, projects, or even treaties may be formed, especially if done under the point of the bayonet, for all that